streamjoin/nusthesis/README.md

 # A LaTeX Template for PhD/Master Thesis of the National University of Singapore (NUS) #

-This set of latex code (mainly the `src/nusthesis.cls` file) composes a template of NUS thesis, which is compliant with the [university's requirement](https://www.dropbox.com/s/0jaf4nq8kl7mf7d/General-Guidelines-and-Instructions-on-Format-of-Research-Thesis-and-Electronic-Submission.pdf?dl=0 "General Guidelines and Instructions on Format of Research Thesis and Electronic Submission").
+This set of latex code (mainly the [`nusthesis.cls`](nusthesis.cls)) composes a template of NUS thesis, which is compliant with the [university's requirement](https://www.dropbox.com/s/eljoe8jkf3rrt6z/General-Guidelines-and-Instructions-on-Format-of-Research-Thesis-and-Electronic-Submission-Dec-2018.pdf?dl=0 "General Guidelines and Instructions on Format of Research Thesis and Electronic Submission").
 Using this template to organize your thesis content can save a lot of effort spent on formatting.

 Apart from formatting, the example .tex files also include a lot of latex tricks extracted from my years' experience of using latex.
-These tricks are mainly described and demonstrated in the `src/ch-Intro.tex` file.
+These tricks are mainly described and demonstrated in the `chapters/ch-Intro.tex` file.

 You may refer to [this](https://www.dropbox.com/s/rar6yxn9u6n19dp/ChickenR.pdf?dl=0) to preview a sample thesis generated using this template.